konradhanus/inheartive.io/README.md

 https://reactnative.dev/docs/environment-setup

-In development environment create file: local.properties with path for sdk:
+1. In development environment create file: `local.properties` with path for sdk:

 ![image](https://user-images.githubusercontent.com/101329582/196930246-106e6a46-4eb3-46e1-8ff4-13e06ec9fbf0.png)

+2. In the local environment find file `.env.local`, duplicate it and rename it to `.env`

 ### Additional steps for Android on Mac